mramrohaleem/checklist/README.md

 # Checklist Project

 This repo contains a simple HTML checklist.
+Open `index.html` in your browser to view the checklist interface.

 ## Running Tests